ministryofjustice/security-guidance/docs/passwords.md

 **Note:** This section applies to passwords and PINs.

-You **SHALL NOT** share your password or account details with anyone who is not supposed to have them.
+You **SHALL NOT** share your password or account details with anyone, unless you have documented approval to share from your Line Manager or higher senior manager.

 If a system or another person provides you with a password, change it before doing any MoJ work on that system.
 Examples of 'single-use' passwords include: